AdobeDocs/experience-manager-cloud-service.en/help/assets/searchx.md

 ### Creating Custom Predicates {#creating-custom-predicates}

 AEM Assets comes with a set of predefined predicates that can be used to customize an Asset Share page.
-Customizing an Asset Share in this way is covered in [Creating and Configuring an Asset Share Page](/help/assets/assets-finder-editor.md#creating-and-configuring-an-asset-share-page).

 In addition to using pre-existing predicates, AEM developers can also create their own predicates using the [Query Builder API](/help/sites-developing/querybuilder-api.md).

 Creating custom predicates requires basic knowledge about the [Widgets framework](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/widgets-api/index.html).